 The definition of digital transformation? (the TL;DR version)

 Digital transformation is the systematic process of transforming a business to take advantage of digital technologies to reach its business goals.
-Digital transformation isn't about just adding new technologies, it's about changing how companies connect with customers, how enterprises operate, and even how they think.
+Digital transformation isn't just about adding new technologies; it's about changing how companies connect with customers, how enterprises operate, and even how they think.

 While it may sound like a lot of research and then work to implement these transformation efforts, in reality, it’s quite simple: transform or die.